thenchoz/Computational-Physics/README.md

 This repository contains differents exercices in computational physics field.

-Ncorps is the 4th exercise of the 3rd semester of bachelor, which was done with a friend.
+Computational physics I and II (CPI & CPII) are done in the 3rd and 4th semester of bachelor with a friend.

-The other three exercise were done during the 6th semester of bachelor, alone.
+Computational physics III (CPIII) is a lesson given during the 6th semester of bachelor, alone.